Date of publication: September 24, 2009

 5.3 How others may access your content

 Once you upload content to the Website, it may become accessible by all persons accessing the Website or any websites in the Ancestry.com Website Group.
-Other Website users may be able to copy, download, store, edit, change or delete certain content that you post.
-You agree that other users may access your family tree and may add to, subtract from or otherwise amend your family tree (including information and other content you include in your family tree).
-Information that you post will be displayed and is available for others to search, view or hear.
+Information that you post will be displayed and is available for others to search for and view.
+You may invite other users to view your tree and give them rights to copy, download, store, edit, change or delete certain content that you post.
+You agree that those invited users may access your family tree and may add to, subtract from or otherwise amend your family tree (including information and other content you include in your family tree).
+Please see the FAQ for more information about who you can invite to view and edit your tree.

 You may delete content that you previously posted on the Website; however, if others have downloaded or otherwise stored copies of the content, it may still be publicly viewable.